 Barbara B. Lang joined our board of directors on January 2, 2015.
 Ms. Lang is Managing Principal & CEO of Lang Strategies, LLC, a business consulting firm, located in Washington, D.C.
 From 2002 to 2014, Ms. Lang served as president and CEO of the D.C.
 Chamber of Commerce.
 Prior to joining the Chamber, Ms. Lang was the Vice President of Corporate Services and Chief Procurement Officer for Fannie Mae.
 She also had a long career with IBM where she served in several management positions in finance, administration and product forecasting.
 Ms. Lang has received numerous awards and accolades throughout her career, including being twice named one of Washingtonian Magazine's 150 Most Powerful People in the Washington, D.C. region, Business Leader of the Year by the District of Columbia Building Industry Association and a Lifetime Legacy Award from Washington Business Journal.
-Ms. Lang also serves on the board of publicly-traded Cardinal Bank, the board of directors of the Metropolitan Washington Airports Authority, Trinity University, and Sibley Hospital Foundation.
+Ms. Lang also serves on the board of Cardinal Financial Corporation (NASDAQ: CFNL), the Metropolitan Washington Airports Authority, and Sibley Hospital Foundation.

-Ms. Lang brings to the board an extensive personal network of corporate and governmental contacts in one of the Company's key operating markets.
-In addition, she has broad senior management expertise based on her years of experience leading the D.C.
-Chamber of Commerce, and her management experience with Fannie Mae and IBM.
-In addition, Ms. Lang has broad business, financial, and governance expertise based on her experience as a business consultant, independent director with another public company, and director of a governmental agency.
+Ms. Lang brings to the board a broad personal network of corporate and governmental contacts in one of the Company's key operating markets.
+In addition, she has extensive senior management expertise with both private corporations and governmental agencies based on her years of experience leading the D.C.
+Chamber of Commerce and her management experience with Fannie Mae and IBM.
+In addition, Ms. Lang has broad business, financial, and governance expertise based on her experience as a business consultant, independent director with another public company, and executive of a nonprofit organization.